du82/unfathoming/content/archive/2024/matrix-data.md

 I thought that some of you might be interested to visually see what attacks from state actors look like on an encrypted communications network, so I have compiled a variety of graphs from various data sources within my network and what follows is a series of graphs along with explanations as to why this data is important, what I've learned from it.
 Here's some interesting data I thought I'd share.

 ## Cyberattacks rendered based on peer-to-peer disconnections
+This graph visualizes the occurrence of cyberattacks by tracking when multiple domains become simultaneously unreachable, indicating widespread downtime while also naturally filtering out isolated incidents of misconfigurations or power outages.
+Cyberattacks with any degree of effectiveness will target multiple servers concurrently, making them stand out on the graphs.

 {% image "g4.png", "Matrix disconnections based on TLD" %}
 {% dropdown "Total failures for top 5 TLDs", "<pre>
 com    1616.0